How Catastrophic is Your LLM? Certifying Risk in Conversation: Introduction

 \item {We introduce \textbf{the first} framework for certifying catastrophic risk in multi-turn LLM conversations.
 We model attacks as probability distributions over query sequences and draw independent and identically distributed (i.i.d.) samples from these distributions.
 This enables statistical guarantees over vast conversational spaces, providing principled certification of catastrophic risks.}

 \item {We find a non-trivial lower bound on the probability of catastrophic risks across different frontier LLMs.
-We find that Claude-Sonnet-4 is the safest while Mistral-Large and DeepSeek-R1 exhibit the highest risks.
+We find that Claude-Sonnet-4 and Nova Premier are the safest while Mistral-Large and DeepSeek-R1 exhibit the highest risks.
 We conduct case studies to identify common patterns, \emph{distractors} (additional benign queries in the dialogue making refusals less likely) and \emph{context} (preceding turns providing supporting information and making harmful targets clearer), that lead to catastrophic outputs.}

 \end{itemize}